Doctoral Program Description

 The minimum core course requirements for both the Early Modern and the Modern European major field are stipulated as follows:

-· A two-semester (six-credit) Readings sequence—the first focusing on Early Modern Europe (510:597), and the second on Modern Europe (510:599).
+- A two-semester (six-credit) Readings sequence—the first focusing on Early Modern Europe (510:597), and the second on Modern Europe (510:599).
 The Readings sequence is generally taken in the first year.
-However, students who come to Rutgers with the M.A. degree will sometimes be exempted from the Readings requirements.
-I’m not at all sure we still allow this, and certainly know of no student who has done this since I arrived, when the course was six credits for everyone!)
-Also, students who wish to substitute a colloquium for the second Readdings may occasionally do so with the approval of their advisor and the Vice-Chair for Graduate Education.
+Students who wish to substitute a colloquium for the second Readings may occasionally do so with the approval of their advisor and the Vice-Chair for Graduate Education.

 Students should also be aware that course work in Comparative and Global History is becoming increasingly advantageous in preparing for teaching, and in obtaining positions in European history.